-Unfortunately, jumping as high as you can isn’t an Olympic sport like the 100-meter sprint and there aren’t any world competitions that pit the world’s best jumpers against each other.
-As a result there’s no ‘official’ record holder.
+Jumping as high as you can isn’t an Olympic event like the 100-meter sprint and there aren’t any world competitions that pit the world’s best jumpers against each other.
+As a result there aren’t any records from sports federations or committees.

 1. Standing Vertical: 46″ (NFL) 38″ (NBA)